Basharh1/Graph-Based-Encoders-and-their-Performance-for-Finite-State-Channels-with-Feedback/README.md

 # Convex optimization tool- CVX
 Explain here that you need cvx + link to their website

-# Plug and play version
+# Plug and play
 The following file is the main file:
 - [main_GTable.m](https://github.com/Basharh1/Bounds_on_Finite_State_Channels/blob/master/Code/Main_GTable.m)

-To evalute the bound with respect to  main interface where you set up the model and run it to obtain the bounds.
+To evalute the bounds, all you need is to choose in the main file:
+1. Cardinalities of the channel state, input and output (FSC.y).
+2. Finite-state channel from the pre-defined list and its channel parameter.
+3. State evolution from the pre-defined list.
+4. Choose the graphs construction to use - if you are unsure, a good start is the default 'GP' with parameter '2'.

 # Instructions
 1.)
 Add a channel model by following the instructions in [Create_Channel.m](https://github.com/Basharh1/Bounds_on_Finite_State_Channels/blob/master/Code/Create_Channel.m).